 iDEW students made summer field trips to Eli Lilly and Co., DMI, and Genesys.

 18 iDEW students attend the Black Data Processing Associates national conference in New Orleans.

 The IU School of Informatics and Computing at IUPUI on October 10 wins the 2017 STEM Mentoring Award in the category of Excellence in Public-Private Partnerships for the iDEW initiative.

 By the 2016-17 school year, a total of 14 iDEW classes are being offered at Arsenal Technical, Pike and Providence Cristo Rey high schools.
 Video Games and Data Visualization are added to the iDEW curriculum.

 iDEW students made visits to Cummins and Eli Lilly and Co. over the summer.

 A group of 22 iDEW students attends the 2017 ACM Richard Tapia Celebration of Diversity in Computing Conference held in Atlanta, Georgia.

-iDEW is recognized at the White House as a finalist for a US2020 STEM Mentoring Award.
+iDEW is recognized at the White House as a finalist for the US2020 STEM Mentoring Award

 Number of iDEW classes triples to nine.